Skip to main content

 Sub-Profile

-Each Sub-Profile includes its own URL, performance metrics, and targeting — and is surfaced as a standalone entry in Publisher Discovery.
+Each Sub-Profile has its own URL, performance metrics, and targeting, but it does not appear as a standalone entry in Publisher Discovery.

 How to Set Up, Access, and Manage Sub-Profiles